instance001/Trident_abstract_simulation_wand_V1/README.md

 ﻿Trident_abstract_simulation_wand_V1

+Archived.
+This repository is no longer maintained.
+For the current version, visit: https://github.com/instance001/model-behaviour-toolkit

 Summary:
 Trident is a structural capsule designed to unlock and stabilize abstract ideation within large language models.
 It reframes hallucination not as error, but as raw pre-symbolic drift — a surface from which novel forms can emerge.
 This wand enables the model to simulate abstract reasoning, creative bridge-building, and first-principle design synthesis without violating core system boundaries.